Nako village is India's best-kept secret!

 The only way to get to Nako is by road.

-You won’t believe it but I met way too many people who traveled by bus from Reckon Peo to Nako.
+You won't believe it, but I met far too many people who traveled by bus from Reckon Peo to Nako.

-If you take the bus, make sure not to forget to get your inner line permit (for foreigners) in Reckon Peo or Kaza because Nako is in the more sensible Indian border terrain, and don’t miss your bus because the bus only stops by once a day!
+If you take the bus, make sure not to forget to get your inner line permit (for foreigners) in Reckon Peo or Kaza because Nako is in the more sensible Indian border terrain.
+Don't miss your bus because the bus only stops by once a day!

-So, some people do end up waiting there for hours for the bus to come by.
+So, some people end up waiting there for hours for the bus to come by.

 That's why maybe you might want to look out for other travelers to hire a car with the driver because then it's worth it.

-We traveled by car with our Goan car and I was glad for that because I got to shop a couple of boxes of unique things and I was able to store that safely in the car.
+We traveled by car with our Goan car, and I was glad for that because I got to shop for a couple of boxes of unique things, and I was able to store them safely in the car.

-We were in Nako beginning June but I think you can travel there in May too, it depends on the roads and if they are clear and open.
+We were in Nako beginning in June, but I think you can travel there in May too; it depends on the roads and if they are clear and open.

-I was told that the last visitors come by end of August.
+I was told that the last visitors come by the end of August.

-You need to consider that one roadway, the kunzum pass glacier from Nako to Manali, closes in mid-August, so there is only a limited time in the year where you can travel the whole round from Sarahan, Kalpa, Nako, further to Tabo, Dhankar, Kaza Kunzum and back to Manali.
+You need to consider that one roadway, the Kunzum Pass glacier from Nako to Manali, closes in mid-August, so there is only a limited time in the year when you can travel the whole round from Sarahan, Kalpa, Nako, further to Tabo, Dhankar, Kaza Kunzum and back to Manali.

-So best is to come when the Kunzum is about to open and in 2017 when we visited Kinnaur and Spiti, it was the end of May/beginning June.
+So the best time to come is when the Kunzum is about to open, and in 2017, when we visited Kinnaur and Spiti, it was the end of May/beginning of June.

-Here is something which nobody will tell you!
+Here is something that nobody will tell you!

-So, by the time you reach Kaza, a few days later, the glacier road will be opened and you don’t have to go all the way back to Kinnaur and you can experience the Lord of the rings kind of landscape with roads turning into rivers because of the melting snows!
+So, by the time you reach Kaza, a few days later, the glacier road will be opened, and you don't have to go all the way back to Kinnaur, and you can experience the Lord of the Rings landscape with roads turning into rivers because of the melting snows!

 That is why the end of May/beginning of June is the best time to visit Nako!